htoyryla/fftstylediver/README.md

 Start from scratch or from an init image.
 Let the image grow towards

-1 a content image
+* a content image
-2 the "style" of a style image
+* the "style" of a style image
-3 a text prompt
+* a text prompt

+each with its own weight.

 Familiarity with Gram matrix based style transfer and CLIP based image synthesis is recommended.

-Use pytorch 1.7
+Use pytorch 1.7, does not work on higher versions (differences in the fft implementation)

 Example